petermunro/docker-exercises/docker-02-containers-lab.md

 Learn to run containers in detached mode.

 1. Run an nginx container in detached mode using `-d`
-2. List running containers
+2. List running containers and verify that the nginx container is running
 3. Stop the container
 4. Remove the container
 5. Run another nginx container with both `-d` and `--name` flags
+6. Verify that the named nginx container is running
-6. Clean up when done
+7. Clean up when done

 <details>
 <summary>Reveal Solution</summary>